 Following a tribute to journalism at the 2018 Oscars, the campaign began.
 The Times aired a minimalist film to display the clarity of newsprint, and challenged viewers to think about what truth means to them.

 Refugee crises, sickness, and wars — the second phase dove deep into conveying what journalists endure in order to deliver the most accurate coverage.
-And, with a paid media campaign on Facebook, Twitter, and Instagram, all of this content was broadcasted for the world to see.
+And, with a paid media campaign on Facebook, Twitter, and Instagram, all of this content was broadcast for the world to see.

 This campaign earned the Times their highest number of new subscriptions since the paywall started, increasing signups by 100%.
-The multiple channels used by the news source to restore their image to the public worked, and made this integrated campaign a win.
+The multiple channels used by the news source to restore their image to the public worked and made this integrated campaign a win.